olouisnard/olmoodle/README.md

 - Fill the snippet code to program the correct answers to the questions.
 The comments in the snippet will guide you. **Don't forget to use .*, ./ and .^ in multiplications, divisions and exponentiations**, respectively.
 - Once you are done, click ENTER in the Command Window.
 The main script will build the output LaTeX file "`myquestion.tex`".
 - In a terminal, or in your favorite LaTeX system type "`xelatex myquestion`"
 - A file "`myquestion-moodle.xml`" has been created.
 Import it into moodle.
-You're done !
+You're done!

 <img src="doc/Workflow_png.png" alt="Workflow" width="700">